 Vienna echoes to the music of numerous legendary composers, including the great Johannes Brahms.
 Born in Hamburg, he lived permanently in Vienna from 1872 until his death in 1897 and occupies an honorary grave at the main cemetery.

-- Funeral at the Stadtkirche, burial in Vienna’s Zentralfriedhof (on April 6th, 1897)
+- Funeral at the Stadtkirche, burial in the Zentralfriedhof

 - See also:

 Johannes Brahms passed away on April 3rd, 1897 in his long-term residence on Vienna’s Karlsgasse.
 His rooms lay practically in the shadow of the great Baroque Karlskirche church and just a short walk from the Musikverein building (where two of his symphonies made their first public appearance).

 The papers greeted Brahms’ death with appropriate sadness and sombre tones.
 The Neues Wiener Journal began their report thus (my rough translation):